History of Manchester City F.C.: 2001–present

 A 2020 UEFA’s Club Financial Control Board (CFCB) judgement revealed that "Person X," later identified as Jaber Mohamed, facilitated sponsorship payments to Manchester City while serving as a senior aide of Mohamed bin Zayed Al Nahyan as the General Director of Abu Dhabi Crown Prince's Court (CPC).
 The CFCB concluded that payments from Etisalat, facilitated by Jaber Mohamed, were "disguised equity funding" rather than genuine sponsorship.
 Evidence, including bank statements and emails, revealed that Jaber Mohamed transferred £30 million to the club in 2012 and 2013, bypassing Etisalat.
 Sources indicated that Jaber Mohamed’s involvement in this arrangement highlighted the role of the CPC, which became a key focus of the Premier League’s investigation into whether the sponsorship payments originated from Etisalat or another source.
 The roles held by Jaber Mohamed and another senior CPC official, Mohamed Al Mazrouei, on Manchester City’s board raised questions about the extent to which Mohamed bin Zayed was aware of the club’s sponsorship dealings.
 Considering allegations that individuals within his court facilitated the payments, the case also raised concerns about potential state influence from the UAE.

+On 25 September 2026, Manchester City were found guilty of 114 charges of cheating.